-The Neurotechnology+010A submission represents the most recent Neurotechnology's fingerprint template recognition algorithms designed for use in solutions based on PC or mobile platforms.
-The submission successfully passed the MINEX III validation in July 2019.
+The Neurotechnology+010E submission represents the most recent Neurotechnology's fingerprint template recognition algorithms designed for use in solutions based on PC or mobile platforms.
+The submission successfully passed the MINEX III validation in June 2023.
 The outstanding interoperability results for Neurotechnology's latest fingerprint template generation technology, as well as the top-ranked interoperability and native accuracy results for fingerprint recognition (generator and matcher) software, easily exceed any previous MINEX III submission.

-Simultaneously with the latest Neurotechnology+0206 submission detailed below, the Neurotechnology+010A generator surpass all of the 23 submitted MINEX III compliant template generators from other 18 vendors, outperforming the closest vendor submission by more than 1.2 times at PIV Level 1 interoperability for pooled, two-finger matching criteria.
+Simultaneously with the latest Neurotechnology+0206 submission detailed below, the Neurotechnology+010E generator surpass all of the 23 submitted MINEX III compliant template generators from other 18 vendors, outperforming the closest vendor submission by more than 1.2 times at PIV Level 1 interoperability for pooled, two-finger matching criteria.

 This MINEX III result positions Neurotechnology as the leading template generator software provider, assuring generated data applicability in a deployed biometric system's successive evolutionary stages, both within a cross-vendor or a cross-version interoperable environment.
 It also consolidates Neurotechnology's position as the first choice among fast and interoperable fingerprint matching software providers with prime native reliability.